ecoprintinnovations/Ridge-Burrow/README.md

 Open `index.html` in a browser to view the site.

-## Contact Form Setup
+## Contact Form

-The "Request a Free Survey" form submits to [Formspree](https://formspree.io).

-1. Replace the placeholder form ID (`yournewid`) in `index.html` with the ID from your Formspree dashboard.
-2. Optionally configure email forwarding or integrations in your Formspree account.
-3. Test by submitting the form on the site; Formspree will email submissions to the address you specify.

-No additional backend is required for basic email forwarding.
+The "Request a Free Survey" form posts to [FormSubmit](https://formsubmit.co) and sends submissions directly to `chadsuckley1@gmail.com`.
+The form includes an automatic reply so users receive confirmation after submitting.
+To change the recipient or autoresponse, update the `form` element in `index.html`.